The improved European Social Fund+ programme focuses on fighting child poverty and youth unemployment in Europe. Learn more by watching our video.

 Many people are concerned about social and employment issues.
 The fund will promote social inclusion for those suffering job losses and income reduction and will provide food and basic assistance to the most deprived.

 - It is the EU's oldest financial instrument to invest in people, improve job opportunities for workers and raise their standard of living

 - Funding is distributed to EU countries and regions to finance operational programmes and employment-related projects, from helping to create work to addressing educational gaps, poverty and social inclusion

 - Beneficiaries are usually people, but funding can also be used to help companies and organisations

 More flexibility, simplicity and efficiency

-The updated European Social Fund Plus would merge a number of existing funds and programmes, pooling their resources:
+The updated European Social Fund Plus merges a number of existing funds and programmes, pooling their resources:

-This would allow for more integrated and targeted support.
-For instance, people affected by poverty would benefit from a better mix of material assistance and comprehensive social support.
+This allows for more integrated and targeted support.
+For instance, people affected by poverty will benefit from a better mix of material assistance and comprehensive social support.

-Because of these more flexible and simpler rules, it should be easier for people and organisations to benefit from the fund's funding.
+Because of these more flexible and simpler rules, it should be easier for people and organisations to benefit from the fund.

-The ESF+ funds would also support initiatives enabling people to find better employment or work in a different region or country of the EU, including supporting new skills for new types of jobs required by the green and digital transitions.
+The fund also supports initiatives enabling people to find better employment or work in a different EU region or country.
+This includes developing new skills for new types of jobs required by the green and digital transitions.